jeromeetienne/babel-plugin-jsdoced/examples/babelrc/README.md

-This directory shows a .babelrc using babel-plugin-transform-jsdoced
+This directory shows a .babelrc using babel-plugin-jsdoced